Diversity, Inclusion, and Sustainability in Nursing Education Award

-• Established an organizational culture with an extraordinary and unfailing commitment to diversity, inclusion, cultural humility, and community outreach.
+• Established an organizational culture with an extraordinary and unfailing commitment to inclusive excellence and belonging.

-• Demonstrated an organizational commitment to the recruitment, development, and retention of individuals from all populations.
+• Outcomes show an organizational commitment to the recruitment, development, retention, and belonging of faculty, staff, and students from all backgrounds and identities.

-• Cultivated and promoted diversity initiatives that establish and foster a more inclusive and equitable learning environment.
+• Cultivated and promoted initiatives that establish and foster a learning environment of belonging and inclusive excellence.

-Success in leading and enhancing diversity and inclusion efforts can be demonstrated in many ways.
+Success in leading and enhancing inclusive excellence efforts can be demonstrated in many ways.
 Nominations should be based on leadership in one or more of the following areas:

-• Addresses key areas of diversity and inclusion such as recruitment, retention, campus/department culture and climate, research, clinical practice or community outreach.
+• Organizational commitment to key areas of inclusive excellence such as mission, vision, policies, culture and climate, research, clinical practice, or community outreach.

-• Collaboration with campus or community groups in the creation, sponsorship, and implementation of programs, initiatives, or projects in diversity and inclusion.
+• Collaboration with campus or community groups in the creation, sponsorship, and implementation of programs, initiatives, or projects in inclusive excellence.

 The winners will demonstrate excellence in nursing education in both of the following areas:

-1. Creating Change – Influencing change and adapting academic environments, and/or raising awareness of the need to promote diversity, inclusion, and sustainability in nursing education.
+1. Creating Change – Influencing change and adapting academic environments, and/or raising awareness of the need to promote inclusive excellence nursing education.
 Nominations must:

 • Clearly articulate the focus of the nomination